blockchain/lib-exchange-client/kotlin/docs/UnauthenticatedApi.md

 L3 Order Book

 Level 3 Order Book data is available through the l3 channel.
 Each entry in bids and asks arrays is an order, along with its id (id), price (px) and quantity (qty) attributes.
+In contrast to the L2 order book, the L3 order book contains all individual orders without aggregation.

 ### Example
 ```kotlin